 Let me ask you another question…

-Is it worth finding out just to save eleven bucks?
+Is it worth finding out just to save a few bucks?

 I’m playing it safe…